opeskola/DevOps-with-Docker/README.md

 # DevOps-with-Docker

-This repository contains exercises done in MOOC course https://devopswithdocker.com/
+This repository contains exercises that were done in MOOC course https://devopswithdocker.com/

+## Part 1
+All exercises done except 1.17